Canadian Expeditionary Force

-The Canadian Expeditionary Force (CEF) was the expeditionary field force of Canada during the First World War.
-It was formed following Britain’s declaration of war on Germany on 15 August 1914, with an initial strength of one infantry division.
+The Canadian Expeditionary Force (CEF; French: Corps expéditionnaire canadien) was the expeditionary field force of Canada during the First World War.
+It was formed on August 15, 1914, following Britain’s declaration of war on the German Empire, with an initial strength of one infantry division.
 The division subsequently fought at Ypres on the Western Front, with a newly raised second division reinforcing the committed units to form the Canadian Corps.
 The CEF and corps was eventually expanded to four infantry divisions, which were all committed to the fighting in France and Belgium along the Western Front.
 A fifth division was partially raised in 1917, but was broken up in 1918 and used as reinforcements following heavy casualties.

 Personnel

 Recruitment

-The Canadian Expeditionary Force was mostly volunteers; a bill allowing conscription was passed in August, 1917, but not enforced until call-ups began in January 1918 (see Conscription Crisis of 1917).
-In all, 24,132 conscripts had been sent to France to take part in the final Hundred Days campaign.
+The CEF was mostly volunteers; a bill allowing conscription was passed in August 1917, but not enforced until call-ups began in January 1918 (see Conscription Crisis of 1917); only 24,132 conscripts ended up being sent to France to take part in the final Hundred Days campaign.